dudebot/literallybot/README.md

 2. The bot will be online and ready to use.
 You can interact with it using the defined commands.

+## Updating a Running Server
+To pull the latest changes, call `!update` (which runs a git pull) and then `!reload` to reload all cogs.
+If you're running the bot using systemctl, you can use `!kys` to exit, letting systemctl restart the bot automatically.

 ## Cog System Overview
 The bot's commands and features are split into "cogs", each defined by a class in the cogs folder.
 Each cog self-contains related commands and logic, keeping the code well-organized.